zielmicha/sandboxd/README.md

 sandboxd
 ==================

 sandboxd uses Linux namespaces to create sandboxes for executing code.
-Unlike it supports all systems calls and spawning new processes - and makes sure that spawned processes are dead after main finishes (using PID NS).
+Unlike most sandboxes, it supports all systems calls and spawning new processes - and makes sure that spawned processes are dead after main finishes (using PID NS).

 sandboxd listens on Unix socket: